Motorcycle Accident Statistics from the NHTSA

 - The fatality rate per registered vehicle for motorcyclists in 2008 was 6 times the fatality rate for passenger car occupants, according to NHTSA.

-- 35% of all bikers involved in fatal crashes in 2008 were speeding.
+- While 35% of all bikers involved in fatal crashes in 2008 were speeding, we saw a drop in that number in 2016, when 33% of all motorcycle riders involved in deadly crashes were speeding.

 - Per vehicle mile traveled, bikers are about 37 times more likely than passenger car occupants to die in a crash and 9 times more likely to be injured.

-- Helmets are estimated to be 37% effective in preventing a fatal injury.
+- Motorcycle helmets are estimated to be 37% effective in preventing a fatal injury.
+Wearing a helmet can prevent a fatal injury.
+Wear a helmet.

 - Helmets are estimated to be 41% effective in preventing fatal injuries for motorcycle passengers.